-5. RELEVANT PLANNING HISTORY
+6. RELEVANT PLANNING HISTORY

-- 5.1 None. - 6.
-POLICIES
+6.1 None.

+7. POLICIES:

-National Policies
+7.1 National Policies:

-- National Planning Policy Framework
+- National Planning Policy Framework.

-Uttlesford Local Plan (2005)
+7.2 Uttlesford Local Plan (2005):

-- Policy S7 The Countryside
+- Policy S8 The Countryside Protection Zone..

-- Policy GEN1 Access
+- Policy GEN1 Access.

-- Policy GEN2 Design
+- Policy GEN2 Design.

-- Policy GEN7 Nature Conservation
+- Policy GEN7 Nature Conservation.

 - Policy GEN8 Vehicle Parking Standards

 - Policy ENV4 Ancient Monuments and Sites of Archaeological Importance

-- Policy ENV10 Noise Sensitive Development and Disturbance from Aircraft
+- Policy ENV10 Noise Sensitive Development and Disturbance from Aircraft.

-Other documents
+7.3 Other documents:

-- SPD Parking Standards Design & Good Practice September 2009 - SPD Essex Design Guide
+- SPD Parking Standards Design & Good Practice September 2009. - SPD Essex Design Guide.

-7. PARISH COUNCIL COMMENTS
+8. PARISH COUNCIL COMMENTS:

-- 7.1 Takeley Parish Council: - the area is outside development limits and is considered to be in the Countryside Protection Zone - rural nature of the area and the very close proximity of the airport do not support the area as suitable development area - the density of the housing does not appear to match existing and concern was raised that it was an over development of the site
+8.1 Takeley Parish Council:

+- the area is outside development limits and is considered to be in the Countryside Protection Zone. - rural nature of the area and the very close proximity of the airport do not support the area as suitable development area. - the density of the housing does not appear to match existing and concern was raised that it was an over development of the site.

-8. CONSULTATIONS
+9. CONSULTATIONS:

-Essex County Council Place Services (archaeology)
+9.1 Essex County Council Place Services (archaeology):

-8.1 The department recommends an archaeological programme of trial trenching followed by open area excavation.
+The department recommends an archaeological programme of trial trenching followed by open area excavation.

-Essex County Council Place Services (ecology)
+9.2 Essex County Council Place Services (ecology):

-8.2 No objection subject to securing biodiversity mitigation and enhancement measures.
+No objection subject to securing biodiversity mitigation and enhancement measures.

-NATS Safeguarding
+9.3 NATS Safeguarding:

-8.3 The proposed development has been examined from a technical safeguarding aspect and does not conflict with our safeguarding criteria.
-Accordingly, NATS (En Route) Public Limited Company has no safeguarding objection to the proposal
+The proposed development has been examined from a technical safeguarding aspect and does not conflict with our safeguarding criteria.
+Accordingly, NATS (En Route) Public Limited Company has no safeguarding objection to the proposal.

-Essex County Council (local highways authority)
+9.4 Essex County Council (local highways authority):

-8.4 From a highway and transportation perspective the impact of the proposal is acceptable to the Highway Authority subject to conditions.
+From a highway and transportation perspective the impact of the proposal is acceptable to the Highway Authority subject to conditions.

-Uttlesford District Council environmental health
+9.5 Uttlesford District Council environmental health:

-- 8.5 No objection subject to noise mitigation measures. - 8.6 The following organisations were consulted, but they had not responded at the time this report was prepared. - Thames Water. - Affinity Water.
+No objection subject to noise mitigation measures.

+- 9.6 The following organisations were consulted, but they had not responded at the time this report was prepared.

-9. REPRESENTATIONS
+- Thames Water.

+- Affinity Water.

+10. REPRESENTATIONS:

-- 9.1 The LPA sent sixteen notification letters and posted a site notice to advertise the proposal.
-The LPA received two replies: - the ecology report would be acceptable because the site was totally cleared in the summer of 2015: the ponds were filled, trees felled and the undergrowth and perimeter hedge rows were cut. - overdevelopment and lack of separation distance. - lacks any visual interest - should be a mix of detached and semi-detached dwellings - anecdotal stories of Great Crested Newts at the site before the plot was cleared. - 9.2 The site clearance is not relevant for the proposal.
-The Council cannot consider hearsay.
-Housing mix and overdevelopment (in terms of scale) are considered in the report.
-Visual appearance will be assessed in the reserved matters application.
+- 10.1 The LPA sent sixteen notification letters and posted a site notice to advertise the proposal.
+The LPA received two replies: - the ecology report would be acceptable because the site was totally cleared in the summer of 2015: the ponds were filled, trees felled and the undergrowth and perimeter hedge rows were cut. - overdevelopment and lack of separation distance. - lacks any visual interest - should be a mix of detached and semi detached dwellings - anecdotal stories of Great Crested Newts at the site before the plot was cleared.